 Parents or guardians can apply for the Youth Spending account in a child’s name.
 But you must be a USAA member.

-- Go to USAA’s website and click Join Now.
+- Go to USAA’s website, click the Products tab and click Youth Banking.

 - Enter your full name, date of birth, email address and phone number.
 Click Next.

 - Tell USAA more about your military connection.
 Click Next.

 - Enter your full residential address.
 Click Next.

 - If your military connection is a family member, tell USAA more about this person, including their full name, date of birth, Social Security number, full mailing and physical address and branch of military service.

 USAA determines your membership eligibility based on the information you provide.
 If eligible, you’re provided a USAA number.
 Use this number to set up your online account and review USAA’s financial products.

 Apply for the Youth Spending account online.
 When the account is set up, add the child as the primary account holder.

 The primary account holder for the USAA Youth Spending account must be at least 18 years old, among other basic criteria: